Engineering-Research-and-Development/iotagent-opcua/docker/README.md

 Many settings can be configured using Docker environment variables.
 A typical IoT Agent Docker container is driven by environment variables such as those shown below:

+-   `IOTA_LOGLEVEL` - Log level for iotagentnode lib
+-   `IOTA_TIMESTAMP` - Whether the IoTAgent will add the TimeInstant attribute to every entity created, as well as a TimeInstant metadata to each attribute, with the current timestamp
 -   `IOTA_CB_HOST` - Hostname of the context broker to update context
 -   `IOTA_CB_PORT` - Port that context broker listens on to update context
+-   `IOTA_CB_NGSIVERSION` - Version of the Context Broker
+-   `IOTA_CB_NGSILDCONTEXT` - JSON LD Context
+-   `IOTA_CB_SERVICE` - Fallback Tenant for the Context Broker
+-   `IOTA_CB_SUBSERVICE` - Fallback Path for the Context Broker
 -   `IOTA_NORTH_PORT` - Port used for configuring the IoT Agent and receiving context updates from the context broker
 -   `IOTA_REGISTRY_TYPE` - Whether to hold IoT device info in memory or in a database
 -   `IOTA_MONGO_HOST` - The hostname of MongoDB - used for holding device and service information
 -   `IOTA_MONGO_PORT` - The port that MongoDB is listening on
 -   `IOTA_MONGO_DB` - The name of the database used in MongoDB
+-   `IOTA_SERVICE` - Default service, for IoT Agent installations that won't require preregistration
+-   `IOTA_SUBSERVICE` - Default subservice, for IoT Agent installations that won't require preregistration
 -   `IOTA_PROVIDER_URL` - URL passed to the Context Broker when commands are registered, used as a forwarding URL location when the Context Broker issues a command to a device
+-   `IOTA_DEVICEREGDURATION` - Default maximum expire date for device registrations
+-   `IOTA_DEFAULTTYPE` - Default type, for IoT Agent installations that won't require preregistration
+-   `IOTA_DEFAULTRESOURCE` -  Default resource of the IoT Agent.
+This value must be different for every IoT Agent connecting to the IoT Manager
+-   `IOTA_EXPLICITATTRS` - Flag indicating whether the incoming measures to the IoTAgent should be processed as per the "attributes" field
+-   `IOTA_EXTENDED_FORBIDDEN_CHARACTERS` - List of characters to be filtered before forwarding any request to the Context Broker
+-   `IOTA_AUTOPROVISION` - Flag indicating whether to provision the Group and Device automatically
 -   `IOTA_OPCUA_ENDPOINT` - Endpoint of OPC UA Server
 -   `IOTA_OPCUA_SECURITY_MODE` - Security mode for OPC UA connection
 -   `IOTA_OPCUA_SECURITY_POLICY` - Security policy for OPC UA connection